traderepublic/Cilicon/README.md

 Cilicon is a macOS App that leverages Apple's [Virtualization Framework](https://developer.apple.com/documentation/virtualization) to create, provision and run ephemeral virtual machines with minimal setup or maintenance effort.
 You should be able to get up and running with your self-hosted CI in less than an hour.

-The Core concept behind Cilicon is based on the following simple cycle.
+Cilicon is based on the following simple cycle.

 <p align="center">
 <img width="500" alt="Cilicon Cycle" src="https://user-images.githubusercontent.com/1622982/204543272-b83a4f71-f1da-46cc-9484-a89759e39b5c.png">